Seville is one of the must-see destinations in Spain.

 This 1-Day Seville itinerary will allow you to hit the city’s highlights in 24 hours.
 It is jam-packed with wonderful things to see so wear your most comfortable shoes.

 Do you have two or three days in Seville (or longer)?
 If so, take a look at my 3-Day Seville itinerary.

 Map of Seville’s sights (+ a free walking self-guided walking tour!)

-To help you picture your visit and to navigate the city, here’s a map of the places included in this Seville itinerary.
+To help you picture your visit and navigate the city, here’s a map of the places included in this Seville itinerary.
 For an interactive map, click here or on the image itself.
-You can save it on your Google Maps app by clicking the star icon.

 If it helps, you can use this as a self-guided walking tour of Seville.
 From start to finish, you will cover a distance of about four miles (6 km).